-When the drive status is up, the default mode is AVR (Automatic Volume Recognition) for all drives except optical drives on an HP9000-800, which are normally in OPR mode.
+When the drive status is up, the default mode is AVR (Automatic Volume Recognition) for all drives.

 Drive Is In A Robotic Library

 Select Drive is in a robotic library to specify that the drive is under robotic control and then enter information in the Robotic drive information section of the dialog.